-Contact a licensed gas contractor to take a look at your gas appliances (your stove, furnace, fireplace, etc) and venting systems to confirm they’re in good working order.
-Find a licensed gas contractor near you.
+A licensed gas contractor can tell you if your gas appliances (your stove, furnace, fireplace, etc.) and venting systems are in good working order.
+Find a licensed gas contractor and book an inspection here.

-Look for a certification mark from a certification body accredited by the Standards Council of Canada.
-(Check here for certification/approval marks that are acceptable in BC:
+When choosing a CO alarm, look for a certification mark from a certification body accredited by the Standards Council of Canada, and is considered acceptable in BC.
+Then:

-Follow the manufacturer’s installation instructions that in most cases say to put it in the hallway outside your bedrooms and on each level of your home.
+- Follow the manufacturer’s installation instructions that in most cases say to put your CO alarms in the hallway outside your bedrooms and on each level of your home.

-Never ignore any activation of a CO alarm
+Never ignore the sound of a CO alarm

-Never operate portable fuel-burning devices such as camp stoves, barbecues or generators indoors, in closed spaces or near open windows.
+Portable fuel-burning devices such as camp stoves, barbecues or generators can quickly produce a buildup of CO when used indoors, in closed spaces or near open windows.

-November 1 to 7 is Carbon Monoxide Awareness Week in B.C.
-During this time, fire departments, life safety educators, government and industry work together to teach people about the dangers of carbon monoxide (CO) poisoning, and how to avoid exposure to this colourless and odourless gas.
+That’s why the first week of November is Carbon Monoxide Awareness Week in BC.
+During this time, fire departments, life safety educators, government and industry work together to raise awareness about the dangers of carbon monoxide (CO) poisoning, and how to avoid exposure to this colourless, odourless gas.